fubar2/piloadcell/README.md

 Python code for plotting weight over time using a raspberry pi zero w, 10kg load cell and hx711 converter

 Includes code to generate tab delimited averaged readings sampled every (e.g.) minute so we can evaluate drift and figure out how to compensate for temperature.
+It should be used to tare before setting the weight on then left running - loadcell.py

 Initial test suggested that the plots were horribly scaled by rare outliers - so the plots are now routinely limited to +/- 2SD.
 Long runs can probably be plotted within 3SD.
 Some kind of autoregressive model us called for